What can visitors see and do in summer?

 Flowers and Gardens Galore

 Every year, the AOC's Capitol Grounds and Arboretum jurisdiction chooses a theme for the grounds' flower bed color palettes.
-"Pastels with Pops of Silver and White" is the theme for 2023 focusing on purple and pink flowering annuals with silver and green foliage accents.
+The theme for 2024 is "Embrace the Tropical Heat" using bright colors and unusual foliage with annuals that can handle our increasingly warm summers and drought.

 Sunflowers in the 2018 victory garden near the Library of Congress James Madison Building.